Skip to main content

 Right after care

-In the first two weeks we focus on protecting the orthopedic, calming inflammation, and restoring basic motion.
+In the first two weeks we focus on protecting the affected area, calming inflammation, and restoring basic motion.

 • Activity modification with clear do/don't guidance